RywesTech/RywesTech.github.io/_posts/2019-11-12-College Project.md

 ### What are the worst schools?

-First, let's choose a few factors (columns) that make up weather a school is "good" or not.
+First, let's choose a few factors (columns) that make up wether a school is "good" or not.
 For me, I chose: wether or not a school is under investigation (bad), diversity (good), students with loans (bad), accreditation (good), and for-profit (bad).
 With these in mind, let's reuse some code from the RollerCoaster project to determine the worst schools.
-First, my code defines some setpoints to determine wether a aspect is good or bad.
+First, my code defines some setpoints to determine wether an aspect is good or bad.
 It then uses a basic scaling algorithm to scale all the columns while rating them between 0 and 100.
 0 if they are the worst in the column relative to the other schools, 100 if they are the best in the column relative to the other schools, or somewhere in the middle.
 The code does this for each of the 5 aspects, then averages the score.

 ```python
 # this is basically what we use to scale the data